How Different is Test Case Prioritization for Open and Closed Source Projects?

-\textbf{C2}: C2 algorithm is purposed by Cho et al. in 2016.
+\textbf{C2}: C2 algorithm is proposed by Cho et al. in 2016.
 They define that two test cases are highly correlated if their testing results change to the opposite status (flip) in two consecutive test runs~\cite{cho2016history}.
 Moreover, they utilize the ROCKET method to find the first failed test case.

-In \tbl{C2Example}, ROCKET approach puts $T_1$ in the first order.
-The flipping history for $T_2$ to $T_4$ is update to $\{1, 2, 1\}$.
-Thus $T_3$ is assigned to the second order.
-After the execution of $T_3$, flipping history becomes $\{1, 2\}$.
-Therefore, the final rank is $\{T_1, T_3, T_4, T_2\}$.
+In example A in~\tbl{Example}, the ROCKET approach locates $T_4$ first.
+After $T_4$ executed and failed, we can find $T_1$ flips one time by comparing to $T_4$ in $B_1$ to $B_2$ because $T_1$ and $T_4$ both change their results to the opposite side.
+By using the same way to calculate, the flipping history for $T_1$ to $T_3$ is $\{1, 2, 2\}$.
+Thus, $T_2$ and $T_3$ will be randomly selected.
+Assume $T_2$ is assigned to second order, $T_1$ and $T_3$ will update their flipping history to $\{0, 1\}$.
+Hence $T_3$ will be executed before $T_1$.
+In example B, the ROCKET approach will assign $T_3$ to the first order.
+The flipping history of $T_1$, $T_2$, and $T_4$ will update to $\{1, 2, 1\}$.
+After $T_2$ executed and failed, the flipping history will update to $\{2, 1 \}$.
+Thus $T_1$ will be executed before $T_4$.
+The detailed scores and corresponding orders of the two examples are shown in~\tbl{C2Example}.

 \textbf{D1}: The last algorithm TERMINATOR in our experiments was proposed by Yu et al. in 2019.
-TERMINATOR implements the active learning based framework~\cite{yu2019terminator}.
+TERMINATOR implements an active learning based framework~\cite{yu2019terminator}.
 This approach uses execution history as features to incrementally train a support vector machine classifier.
 Uncertainty sampling\footnote{Execute the test case with the most uncertain predicted probability.} is applied until the number of detected faults exceeds some threshold $N_1$.
 After that, certainty sampling\footnote{Execute the test case with the highest predicted probability.} is utilized until all test cases are prioritized.
-In the following example, we assume the threshold $N_1$ is set to 2.
-In \tbl{D1Example}, with $T_3$ being randomly executed, and labeled as failed test case, we randomly presume $T_1$ as non-relevant test case.
-An SVM model is trained with $T_3$ failed and $T_1$ passed.
-The fitting results of $T_1$, $T_2$, and $T_4$ update to $\{0.3, 0.6, 0.8\}$.
-Next, uncertainty sampling is applied and $T_2$ is selected as the most uncertain sample (closest to 0.5).
-Since then, $T_2$ is executed and labeled as a failed test case.
-After that, with more evidence, $T_1$ and $T_4$ have prediction result $\{0.2, 0.9\}$.
-Since the number of failed test cases exceeds the threshold, certainty sampling will be applied. $T_4$ will be selected because it has the highest probability to reveal the fault.
-The final rank in this example is $\{T_3, T_2, T_4, T_1\}$.